sandeshAdhikary/beigemaps/README.md

+# In Progress
+This repo is still under progress.
+You should be able to run the experiments in the current version, but we're working on making updates.

 # Beigemaps
-This is the companion website for our paper BeigeMaps: Behavioral Eigenmaps for Reinforcement Learning from Images (ICML, 2024).
+This is the companion repo for our paper BeigeMaps: Behavioral Eigenmaps for Reinforcement Learning from Images (ICML, 2024).

 ## Setup
 ### Without Docker